jakerella/p52/rules/05_space_layout.md

 > Note that you may want to mark the entrance and exit in each room with some marker.

-### Example Layouts
+#### Example Generated Layouts

-Here are two possible layouts for reference:
+Here are two possible generated layouts for reference:

 | Example 1 | Example 2 |
 | --------- | --------- |